LintfordPickle/LintfordLib/README.md

 	GL11.glClear(GL11.GL_COLOR_BUFFER_BIT | GL11.GL_DEPTH_BUFFER_BIT);
 ```

+## Build
+THe project includes a Maven pom which will automatically compile the project files and include the resources from the classpath into the compiled jar file.
+All resources used by the library are loaded from the jar as ByteStreams.
+n.b. that the package artefact doesn't contain the LWJGL dependencies.
+These are included by the implementing project (see [Gist](https://gist.github.com/LintfordPickle/a9df43c245270f7cc121f5f46e3ae054)).

 ## Unit Tests

 Units tests are created with JUnit 4, which must be present in the project build path.